buhrmi/simpwars-contracts/README.md

 > When simps go to the moon 🚀

 Hello and welcome.
-This repo contains the smart contract that allows anyone to mint a simp on the Ethereum blockchain.
-A simp is a tokenized Twitch streamer.
-Simps are needed to participate in the great upcoming [SimpWars](https://github.com/buhrmi/simpwars).
+This repo contains the smart contract that allows anyone to tokenize Twitch streamers on the Ethereum blockchain.
+A tokenized streamer is called a simp.
+Simps are needed to participate in the upcoming [SimpWars](https://github.com/buhrmi/simpwars).

 The initial minting cost is 1 ETH and doubles every time a new simp is minted.
 To prevent the price from skyrocketing the price gradually decreases by 50% every 24 hours.